+In 1939, a devastating fire broke out and destroyed the Carolina Theater.
+The fire happened during a mid-week showing of the movie San Francisco, which chronicles the West Coast city’s devastating 1906 earthquake in which the city burns down.
 Spectators filled the street as smoke swirled around the firefighters battling the blaze.
-There were many efforts to save many neighboring buildings, including the W. M. Waters Furniture Company, which was next door to the theater.
-The manager at Waters was atop the building, spraying water to discourage the spread of the fire.
+There were many efforts to save the neighboring buildings, including the W. M. Waters Furniture Company, which was next door to the theater.
+The manager at Waters Furniture was atop the building, spraying water to discourage the spread of the fire.
 One of the best-known sayings to come out of the incident was when the cashier of the Carolina called owner Martin A Schnibben at the Colonial Theater to tell him, “Mr. Gluck is at the Carolina.”
 The rule was never to refer to fire in a theater, so Mr. Gluck was the fire’s representative.
 It worked well, and Schnibben took off on foot running around the corner to the Carolina.

 The fire reportedly started in the projection room.
 Schnibben was concerned about an African American family that lived in the space above the projection room.
 After several days went by, they reappeared safe and suffered little loss.
 Newspaper ads the following day showed lots of gratitude and appreciation for the firefighters who battled the blaze.
 Schnibben stated that repairs would begin immediately to the theater.
 C. D. Waters, whose store had been most endangered, posted an advertisement thanking the firefighters and promising his store would be open the next day.